mrphysics-bonn/python-ismrmrd-reco/README.md

 5. Run a reconstruction by sending the data to the server.
 Example Pulseq reconstruction: `./send_data_pulseq.sh example_data/scanner/raw_spiralout_gre_fatsat_7T.h5 recon/out.h5`.
 Example JEMRIS reconstruction: `./send_data_jemris.sh example_data/simu/signals_spiralout_clean_slc30.h5 recon/out.h5`.
 6. The metadata is automatically merged to the raw data during the reconstruction process.
-Logging information and debug files can be found in the "debug" folder.
+The metadata filename has to be saved in the user parameter section of the raw data file () Logging information and debug files can be found in the "debug" folder.
 7. In this example, the reconstructed image is stored in "recon/out.h5".
 The image can be viewed by running the Python script "plot_img.py".
 Images are stored in MRD image format.
 Image files will not be overwritten, but new images will be appended to existing files.

 JEMRIS example sequences can be found in "example_sequences/jemris".
 Installation instructions and documentation regarding JEMRIS can be found on the projects website: https://github.com/JEMRIS/jemris/.